Skip to content

 • Portable navigation systems (GPS)

-For each of those categories, three cumulative requirements apply to every unit placed on the EU market.
+For each of those categories, the requirements apply to every unit placed on the EU market in so far as the device can be recharged by wire.

 1. USB-C port mandatory whenever the device supports wired charging.
 The interface must comply with a recent revision of the USB Type-C standard.